flsinternationaldev/fls-international/src/netlify-content/pages/dynamic/programs/specialty-tours/computer-science.md

   minimumAge: 12
   duration: 3
   price: 4675
+  durationRelation: 3
 specialty-tour-description: Increase your computer knowledge using the latest technology at our camp in the innovative state of California!
-Learn how to design your own website from scratch and develop skills that will help prepare you for your future.  we'll also introduce you to various programming languages such as Java, Python, HTML. and CSS.
+Learn how to design your own website from scratch and develop skills that will help prepare you for your future.
+We'll also introduce you to various programming languages such as Java, Python, HTML. and CSS.
 Not to mention, you'll enjoy excursions to some of California's best attractions!
 activities-and-excursions: |-